-A vibrant self-governing democracy requires citizens to have access to high-quality, trusted civic information that is created and distributed by accountable community news organizations.
+A vibrant self-governing democracy requires its residents to have access to high-quality, trusted community news that is created and distributed by accountable local news organizations.
 A diverse and open society requires people to feel connected to each other and engaged in the communities where they live and work.
 Traditionally, small-scale community news outlets have served as bedrock institutions for promoting civic accountability and cultivating community self-understanding in America’s small towns and suburbs.

 Community Newspapers Are

 Local papers are trustworthy because of their proximity to the community and on-the-ground reporting.
 They combat disinformation through their accuracy and independence.
 Journalists know the communities they cover, and they report on things critical to the day-to-day lives of their readers, like local business development, crime, cultural events, and sports.
 Their accountability journalism is focused on school board and water boards, local elections, and municipal budgets.
 These are the issues of small ‘d’ democracy, and the topics vital to an informed electorate.